dotnet/docs/docs/core/tools/dotnet-new.md

 - **`--dry-run`**

-  Displays a summary of what would happen if the given command were run if it would result in a template creation.
+  Displays a summary of what would happen if the given command were run.
 Available since .NET Core 2.2 SDK.

 - **`--force`**

   Forces content to be generated even if it would change existing files.
-This is required when the output directory already contains a project.
+This is required when the template chosen would override existing files in the output directory.

 - **`-h|--help`**